The United States Food and Drug Administration (FDA) controls

 respective lines of food grade gases.

 information on food grade gases and MAP applications are available through PurityPlus.
-If you are in search of food grade gases
+If you would like to purchase food grade gases

 or other specialty gases for various industries in Richmond, Virginia, contact